Electric Switches

 Lever Switches

-Activated by turning a lever that is connected to a pivot point.
-Lever switches typically have three positions.
+These switches are operated by turning a lever connected to a pivot point.
+Lever switches typically feature three positions: on, off, and intermediate.

 Limit Switches